absmach/magistrala/docs/dev-guide.md

 make proto
 ```

 > N.B.
-This must be done one time in the beginning in order to generate protobuf Go structures needed for the build.
+This must be done once at the beginning in order to generate protobuf Go structures needed for the build.

 ### Cross-compiling for ARM
-Mainflux can be compiled for ARM platform and run on Raspberry Pi or other similar IoT gateways.

-Following the instructions [here](https://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5) or [here](https://www.alexruf.net/golang/arm/raspberrypi/2016/01/16/cross-compile-with-go-1-5-for-raspberry-pi.html) as well as information
+Mainflux can be compiled for ARM platform and run on Raspberry Pi or other similar IoT gateways, by following the instructions [here](https://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5) or [here](https://www.alexruf.net/golang/arm/raspberrypi/2016/01/16/cross-compile-with-go-1-5-for-raspberry-pi.html) as well as information
-found [here](https://github.com/golang/go/wiki/GoArm), environment variables `GOARCH=arm` and `GOARM=7` must be set for the compilation.
+found [here](https://github.com/golang/go/wiki/GoArm).
+The environment variables `GOARCH=arm` and `GOARM=7` must be set for the compilation.

 Cross-compilation for ARM with Mainflux make: